Directions and industry requirements are regularly updated

-Under the Occupational Health and Safety Act 2004 (OHS Act) employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
-This includes preventing risks to health, including psychological health, and safety associated with potential exposure to coronavirus (COVID-19).
+Under the OHS Act employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
+This includes preventing risks to health, including psychological health, and safety associated with potential exposure to COVID-19.

-Employees have a duty to take reasonable care of their own and others health and safety in the workplace and cooperate with their employers about any action they take to comply with the OHS Act or Regulations.
+Employees have a duty to take reasonable care of their own and others' health and safety in the workplace and to cooperate with their employers about any action they take to comply with the OHS Act or Regulations.

 Ensure employees know what to do

-Employers must identify hazards and if necessary, assess the level of risk to the health of employees from exposure to coronavirus (COVID-19) at their workplace.
+Employers must identify hazards and if necessary, assess the level of risk to the health of employees from exposure to COVID-19 at their workplace.
 This must be done in consultation with health and safety representatives (HSRs), if any, and employees, so far as is reasonably practicable.

-For example, risks of exposure to coronavirus (COVID-19) that may arise in education settings include:
+For example, risks of exposure to COVID-19 that may arise in education settings include: